shwestrick/smlfmt/README.md

 ## Current Status

 The lexer is done, and now I'm working on the parser.
+See the TODO list below.

 For files that pass through lexing successfully, you will see a bit of syntax highlighting in the output.